-The authority operates a committee system with decision-making delegated to the council's committees.
+As a result of the change in governance system, the council now operates a committee system with decision-making delegated to the council's committees.
 There is a mechanism in place for decisions to be referred to the Council.
-The council's committees comprise Finance and Democracy, Tourism and Leisure, Environment, Health and Housing, Operational Management, Development Management, Licensing, Public Protection and the combined Audit and Standards Committees.
+The council's committees comprise Finance and Democracy, Tourism and Leisure, Environment Health and Housing, Operational Management, Planning, Licensing, Public Protection and a combined Audit and Standards Committee.
+There is also a cross-party Member Development Steering Group which considers and recommends personal development and general training opportunities for elected members together with the well-being of elected members in the wider context.
+These various member groups have met several times each throughout the course of the year to discharge the business of the council.
+During the year a joint committee was also established with Blackpool and Wyre Councils to discharge economic development functions, within the context of the Council's overall policy framework.